binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 If you have the luxury of building your premises from scratch, steer clear of using materials that just look good.
 Tilt panel concrete and 8" steel reinforced, grouted block-work is very good against most types of attacks.
 Of course, if you have a determined attacker, they will break through that, so you will have to rely on defence in depth.
 Make sure you have many layers of protection, and think as though every one of them will be compromised with enough time, planning and/or perseverance.

 1. Roofing iron or other roofing materials are less likely to be compromised if the roof is clearly visible from a public place.
 The busier the public place, the better.
 If you have to use roofing iron, consider screwing it on with Tek screws, or even better with screws that do not have a common head, thus requiring a specialised tool.
 If your attacker is smart, they will do their reconnaissance on what is holding this material down before the attack.
 Tek screws are very difficult to remove with a claw hammer or small pinch bar.
-Nothing is impenetrable, but you can make an attackers job very difficult.
+Nothing is impenetrable, but you can make an attackers job very difficult
 2. Skylights: If you are using these, put them in places that are as public as possible and as hard to reach as possible.
 Also, installing them high above the floor will make a break-in harder.
 Fixed sash sky-lights are also a little more difficult.
 You could also consider fitting bars on the inside of these.
-This also applies to windows that are in secluded, quiet places.
+This also applies to windows that are in secluded, quiet places
 3. Weak exterior cladding: Just try and steer clear of using these types of materials.
-If you have no option, consider making your other layers of defence stronger to compensate.
+If you have no option, consider making your other layers of defence stronger to compensate
-4. Suspended Ceiling: Filling the roof cavity with obstacles such as barbed wire, bunched chicken wire, etc. can demotivate all but the most determined attackers.
+4. Suspended Ceiling: Filling the roof cavity with obstacles such as barbed wire, bunched chicken wire, etc. can demotivate all but the most determined attackers

 #### Crime Prevention Through Environmental Design (CPTED)